nuiohger/better-netflix/README.md

 Select `tsc: build`

 #### Build script
 The -t or --typescript parameter can be used to build TypeScript.
+The tsc command has to be available (TypeScript has to be installed on the system).
 JavaScript is being built for Browsers as well.

 Run `python build.py -t`